 All requirements may not be SMART, or can easily be turned into SMART requirements.
-This might be the case with so called non-functional requirements. e.g. the system should be ergonomic, easy to use/intuitive, robust or etc. These requirements usually require special attention in the Acceptance Process.
+This might be the case with so-called non-functional requirements. e.g. the system should be ergonomic, easy to use/intuitive, robust, etc. These requirements usually require special attention in the Acceptance Process.

+An Example of Acceptance Criteria